alex-reinfoce/scroll-controller/README.md

 - Smooth scrolling to specific positions or elements
 - Support for both immediate and animated scrolling
+- Auto-interrupt scrolling: automatically pauses when user manually scrolls up, and resumes when scrolled back to bottom
 - TypeScript support with type definitions
 - No external dependencies
 - Works with any scrollable container